Messages Overview organizes your project’s messages. Learn how to locate them, customize the views, and more.

 Messages Overview is the first screen you see when you open a messaging project.
 You can return by going to Messages » Messages Overview or clicking your project name in the header.

-Your messages, journeys, and A/B tests are organized into various views you can select from the left side of the page.
+Your messages are organized into various views you can select from the left side of the page.

 |View||Available messages||Origin composer|